basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/backing-up.md

 ### Strong Consistency Data

-Persistently stored data used by Riak's [[strong consistency]] feature can be stored in an analogous fashion:
+Persistently stored data used by Riak's [strong consistency][use ref strong consistency] feature can be stored in an analogous fashion:

 ```bash